-There are a number of financial risks that could impact on the successful delivery of the plan.
-The Trust recognises these and is taking appropriate actions as set out below, in order to ensure risks are appropriately managed and mitigated against.
-All Velindre University NHS Trust | Delivering Excellence areas of delivery are risk assessed and any identified risks are included within the Trust Assurance Framework and Trust wide Risk Register.
+There are several financial risks that could impact on the successful delivery of the plan.
+The Trust recognises these and is taking appropriate actions as set out below, to ensure risks are appropriately managed and mitigated against.
+All areas of delivery are risk assessed and any identified risks are included within the Trust Assurance Framework and Trust wide Risk Register.

-Key Financial Risks Worst Case £'000 Best Case £'000 Risk Mitigation Non-delivery of amber / red saving schemes (797 Service to urgently review savings schemes that are classified as amb with a view to turn green or find replacement schemes Further rise in energy prices (500) 0 Will form part of all Wales approac reviewed and mitigated by EPRMG group.
-Management of operational Pressures (900) 0 Operational cost pressures to be mitigated at divisional level SDEC Funding (935) 0 Require confirmation from WG that SDEC funding allocation is recurre Total Risks (3,132) 0 Key Financial Opportunities Worst Case £'000 Best Case £'000 Opportunity application and act Covid Capacity and Backlog Activity Performance 0 Income generation through activity performance supports Covid Capa and backlog infrastructure Covid Capacity and Backlog Cost Reduction TBC ТВС Review service model that has bee implemented to support backlog ar where possible reduce or mitigate costs.
-Further vacancy turnover savings above the vacancy factor held in divisions 200 Used to provide non-rec savings against savings schemes that are amber.
-Emergency Reserve 0 500 Reserve held for emergency expenditure but could be released support position if no unforeseen c materialise.
-Reduction in Energy prices 0 500 Will form part of all Wales approact reviewed by EPRMG group.
+Key Financial Risks Worst Case £'000 Best Case £'000 Risk Mitigation Non-delivery of amber / red saving schemes (797) 0 Service to urgently review savings schemes that are classified as amber with a view to turn green or find replacement schemes Further rise in energy prices (500) 0 Will form part of all Wales approach, reviewed and mitigated by the new Wales Energy Group (WEG) & Wales Energy Operational Group (WEOG) as a subgroup to the WEG, which will report to the NWSSP Partnership Board Management of operational Pressures (900) 0 Operational cost pressures to be mitigated at divisional level SDEC Funding (935) WG assurance given when bid submitted that funding was recurrent, but require written confirmation from

+WG that the SDEC funding allocation is recurrent.
+Total Risks (3,132) 0 Key Financial Opportunities Worst Case £'000 Best Case £'000 Opportunity application and action Covid Capacity and Backlog Activity Performance 0 700 Income generation through activity performance supports Covid Capacity and backlog infrastructure Covid Capacity and Backlog Cost Reduction TBC TBC Review service model that has been implemented to support backlog and where possible reduce or mitigate costs.
+Further vacancy turnover savings above the vacancy factor held in divisions 200 400 Used to provide non-rec savings against savings schemes that are amber.
+Emergency Reserve 0 Reserve held for emergency expenditure but could be released to support financial position non recurrently if no unforeseen costs materialise.
+Reduction in Energy prices 0 500 Will form part of all Wales approach, reviewed by WEG and WEOG groups.
 Contract Currency review in recognition of underlying cost base.
-0 Review of Time Driven Activity Bas Costing Model for contract currenc where Service Developments or changes have impacted the underly cost base.
-Total Opportunities 200 2200 Net Financial Risk (2,932) 2,200 Velindre University NHS Trust Delivering Excelle
+0 500 Review of Time Driven Activity Based Costing Model for contract currencies where Service Developments or changes have impacted the underlying cost base.
+Total Opportunities 200 2,600 Net Financial Risk (2,932) 2,600